Viva Questions Newton’s Rings Experiments B.Sc. Physics

 Newton’s Rings Experiment

 Here some questions are asked to make experiment working more clear in terms of physical concepts.
-If you find difficulty to give the answer of any question you can ask through comment box of this post.
+If you find difficult to give the answer of any question you can ask through comment box of this post.

 1Q.
-What is superposition principle ?
+What is the superposition principle?

 3Q.
 What is the relation between path difference and phase difference?